AlticeLabsProjects/mdns-publisher/README.md

 Besides a working Avahi daemon, this service requires the Python bindings for both Avahi and D-BUS (eg. as provided by the `python-avahi` and `python-dbus` packages in Debian).

+Installing the system-provided Python bindings for Avahi is optional but recommended.
+As a fallback, this package provides a copy for Linux distributions where they are not readily available (eg. CentOS 6 and 7).